 Ar Tonelico 2 has a couple of series of flashbacks that end with one of these.
 Particularly egregious when Cocona tells you to Dive into her to stop Hibernation, causing a series of flashbacks that end with one of Cocona telling you to Dive into her to stop Hibernation causing a series of flashbacks...

-The Ace Attorney Series plays this straight, however it subverts it more.
-The game's flashbacks to previous scenes many times, sometimes even to scenes from only minutes ago however it also expects the player to remember facts from quite a bit ago.
-One oof the most striking examples is at the end of case 2:4 where You must use the available evidence to make take down Matt Engarde will still saving Maya at the same time.
+The Ace Attorney series plays this straight, however it subverts it more.
+The game's flashbacks to previous scenes many times, sometimes even to scenes from only minutes ago, however it also expects the player to remember facts from quite a bit ago.
+One of the most striking examples is at the end of case 2-4 where you must use the available evidence to take down Matt Engarde while still saving Maya at the same time.
 You only get one change to present one piece of evidence and there is only one piece of evidence that can do this, plus you are given no help or hints as too what to do.
-Anyone who can't remember that De Killer, the assassin who has kidnapped Maya, said his bond of trust is one of the key's to his operations with clients as well as the fact that Matt Engarde stated in a brief encounter that the video tape he had was his "insurance" against De Killer is well and truly screwed at this point.
+Anyone who can't remember that De Killer, the assassin who has kidnapped Maya, said his bond of trust is one of the keys to his operations with clients, as well as the fact that Matt Engarde stated in a brief encounter that the video tape he had was his "insurance" against De Killer is well and truly screwed at this point.

 The use of "The Guitar's Serenade" in 4-3 plays this trope straight.
 Be prepared to watch the music video for it several times.

 Although even that's somewhat justified in that it's more of a case of replying the video for dramatic effect, or just so that you have something other then normal character dialogue.
 Or it could be that the characters themselves need to repeat the video often.
 Considering how scatterbrained the Judge is, this isn't unlikely.